DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 But the washer rang like a tuning fork when he tapped it.
 Perfect 441 Hz.
 His baseline frequency.

 "Good enough," Elyra said, checking it with her own senses.
-"Not perfect—there's about a 0.3 Hz drift over time—but functional.
+"Not perfectï¿½there's about a 0.3 Hz drift over timeï¿½but functional.
 We'll work on stability tomorrow."

 "Tomorrow?"
 Jason wanted to collapse right there on the floor.